-Before we get into the why here, first allow us to clarify something.
-We do not worship the relics.
+Contrary to what many Protestants may claim, the Orthodox do not worship relics.
 We venerate them.
-The Orthodox take great care to distinguish veneration (Greek, doulia) from worship (Greek, latreia).
-In English, the two words have definitions people often treat as synonymous (meaning the same thing).
+We take great care to distinguish veneration (Greek: doulia) from worship (Greek: latreia).
+In English, the two words have definitions people often treat as synonymous.
 However, in Greek, the official liturgical language of the Early Church, the two words have entirely separate meanings.
 Where worship means completely giving over oneself to service to God, veneration means treating something with reverence, respect, and honor.
 We afford both worship and veneration to God, but the only One we worship is God.

 In Orthodox Tradition, we adhere to the Old Testament as the basis for many aspects of our liturgical worship, including the veneration of relics.
 The book of Exodus provides us with the best example: the Ark of the Covenant.
 For the ancient Israelites, the Ark was the center of all formal worship and was kept in the Holy of Holies.
 All pious Jews held the Ark in great reverence.
 Why?
 Because the Glory of the Lord rested upon it, and within it, Aaron placed relics from the Exodus out of Egypt: a jar of manna (Exodus 16:33); the Decalogue or Ten Commandments (cf. Exodus 25:16; Deut.
 10:1-5); and Aaron’s rod (Numbers 17:10).

 In modern Orthodox churches, our altars are consecrated with relics embedded into them, much like the Ark of the Covenant.